 Paris Plages spans a two-month period from early July through late August or early September.

-This year includes the usual locations along the Seine River banks in the 1st, 4th, 6th, and 7th arrondissements in central Paris, the immensely popular Bassin de la Villette where most of the water sports take place, the large plaza in front of Hotel de Ville in the 4th arrondissement (focused on 2024 Olympics festivities rather than beaches this year, but still a lot of fun), and of course, the new "beach" area along both sides of Canal Saint-Martin.
+This year includes the usual locations along the Seine River banks in the 1st, 4th, 6th, and 7th arrondissements in central Paris, the immensely popular Bassin de la Villette in the 19th where the swimming pools and most of the water sports take place, and the newest "beach" area along both sides of Canal Saint-Martin.

 You can find all the details about opening dates (plus any updates) in our July and August events articles.